Want To Become An Expert In French Relative Pronouns?

 The only exception to this rule is when à and de are followed by the feminine singular form of lequel :

 - à laquelle remain the same

 C’est la ville à laquelle je pensais.

-That is the city of which I was thinking.
+That’s the city which I was thinking about.

 Voici les robes dont j’ai besoin!